JingHuangLab/AFEXplorer/README.md

 3. The output put will be in `data_afexplore_monomer_ADKopen/ADK`.
 4. It is flexible for user to adjust the AFEX optimizaiton-related parameters (e.g. learning rate) in `afexplore_optim.py` and `run_afexplore_optim.sh`.

+### Additional Notes

+Kincore-standalone is also required when predicting human kinases.
+Simply, `hmmer` needs to be installed in the current environment to support Kincore.
+See [Kincore-standalone](https://github.com/vivekmodi/Kincore-standalone) for more info.

-Note AFEX currently is compatible solely with AF-Monomer.
+Currently, AFEX is compatible with AF-Monomer.

 ## Reference
-Tengyu Xie, Zilin Song, Jing Huang.
-Conditioned Protein Structure Prediction. bioRxiv 2023.09.24.559171; doi: https://doi.org/10.1101/2023.09.24.559171.
+Tengyu Xie#, Zilin Song#, Jing Huang. **Conditioned Protein Structure Prediction**. bioRxiv 2023.09.24.559171; doi: https://doi.org/10.1101/2023.09.24.559171.

 ## Acknowledgements